There are countless ways to Mod Podge mason jars, and I'm sharing 18 unique options! These decoupage mason jars are easy and fun.

 Use real leaves and Mod Podge to decorate lanterns – which cast a pretty glow when lit up.

 Ashley attached the scraps of paper using a sewing machine, then decoupaged directly to the jar.
+This paper piecing method is so unique and I love it for Mod Podge mason jars.

 This project is so versatile – paint the jars any way you like, then add glitter to the base with Mod Podge.
+The bolder, the better!

 If you have boring jars and some leftover fabric, you can decoupage jars just like Amanda did.